Published On: May 19th, 2022Tags: , , , ,

 If the tips above aren’t leading to the outcomes you desire, working with a highly-trained movement health professional, a physical therapist, likely will.

-We recommend working with a physical therapist who specializes in ergonomics and orthopedics, like many physical therapists at MovementX.
+I recommend working with a physical therapist who specializes in ergonomics and orthopedics, like many physical therapists at MovementX, we specialize in understanding body mechanics and will help you get to the root of your problem!

 After you sign up and schedule an ergonomics evaluation at home, you’ll run through a detailed medical history, personalized workstation assessment, and a strength and mobility examination.